J4ck3LSyN-Gen2/Crucix-Expanded/README.md

 If you find this useful, a star helps others find it too.

 For contribution guidelines, review expectations, and source-add rules, see `CONTRIBUTING.md`.
 For security reports, see `SECURITY.md`.

-## Contact

-For partnerships, integrations, or other non-issue inquiries, you can reach me at `celesthioailabs@gmail.com`.

-For bugs and feature requests, please use GitHub Issues so discussion stays visible and actionable.

 ---